theturtle32/drunken-octopus-marlin/README.md

 ﻿![alt text][logo]

-# *Drunken Octopus* Marlin: An Alternative (Unofficial) Firmware for AlephObjects Printers
+# *Drunken Octopus* Marlin: An Alternative (Unofficial) Firmware for Aleph Objects Printers and Drivatives

-Hello.
-I was the Software Engineer at AlephObjects prior to the [layoff of 2019] that left nearly one hundred people out of a job.

-At the time I was let go, I was a [major contributor] to Marlin.
-Today, I still own a number of these printers.
-I've set up *Drunken Octopus* Marlin as a fork of the then current firmware to continue to build firmware for these machines with latest changes from Marlin upstream.
+*Drunken Octopus* is a fork of the firmware that was used on Aleph Objects printers (a.k.a.
+LulzBot) prior to the [layoff of 2019] and the subsequent take over and [relocation of the company].

+By forking the firmware as it existed at that point in time, I hope provide to provide a resource to people who, like myself, still use Aleph Objects printers in some capacity.
+This fork also supports newer printers [that are derived from those original designs] as well as users who want to take their printers beyond the original configuration.

 ## Who can benefit from *Drunken Octopus* Marlin?

-This firmware is for users who want the very latest firmware and features for their AlephObjects printers and **are willing to take the risks associated with running development firmware**.
-It is also for people who want to modify their AlephObjects printers into custom configurations.
+This firmware is for users who want the very latest firmware and features for their existing printers and **are willing to take the risks associated with running development firmware**.
+It is also for people who are tech savvy and want to experiment with custom and unusual configurations.

-Default firmware may not be current or may have certain features turned off for the comfort of new users.
-On the contrary, *Drunken Octopus* will charge right ahead, taking it all in, because that is how he likes to roll! :sunglasses:

-## *Drunken Octopus* comes in up to 196 different flavors!

-If you are savvy with electrical and mechanical things, *Drunken Octopus* will give you the software to match any hardware upgrades you make to your printer.
-See the [Wiki] for a complete list of supported printers and upgrades!
+## Where can I find information about upgrading my printer?

+If you have a pretty good idea of what you want to do, a good place to start is the [wiring guide] for *Drunken Octopus Marlin*.

+If you want more help and specifics, a community of enthusiasts has begun to form around *Drunken Octopus*.
+These enthusiasts are putting together guides, documentation and resources at [drunkenoctop.us].

-# How can you help make *Drunken Octopus* a success?
+# How can you support my work?

-:heart: **To help me the most, please consider contributions via my [Patreon page]**. :heart:
+:heart: **If you would to support my work on open-source projects such as this one, please consider contributions via my [Patreon page]**. :heart:

-In exchange for your help, I hope to create content, such as printer upgrade guides and other tutorials.
-I learned a *ton* at the R&D department at AlephObjects and I have much I want to teach you!

-Even if you are unable to contribute, I can still use your help.
-See the [contributing] page for a list of non-monetary ways to chip in!

-## Got more questions?

-See the [FAQ] for information on the following topics:

-- What printers can I use with *Drunken Octopus*?
-- How can you contribute to *Drunken Octopus*?
-- How does *Drunken Octopus* differ from factory Marlin?
-- How does *Drunken Octopus* differ from Marlin upstream?
-- Will *Drunken Octopus* damage my printer?
-- What if I want my printer to remain sober?
-- Will *Drunken Octopus* binaries and pre-build configuration files be provided?
-- How do I compile *Drunken Octopus* from source?
-- Where can I find parts to upgrade my printer?
+While at AlephObjects, I was a [major contributor] to Marlin and today I continue to do work on the following areas:

+* Maintaining the *Drunken Octopus Marlin*, including the build and configuration scripts
+* Keeping *Drunken Octopus Marlin*s up-to-date with upstream changes and fixing bugs as they occur
+* Maintaining the touch interface that is now used in [many] [different] [printers]
+* Contributing code and bug fixes to other open-source projects

+All Patreon supporters will receive pre-compiled firmware for hundreds of different *Drunken Octopus Marlin* configurations.
+Patrons may also receive additional member-only perks.

 # License